ekknod/ekknod/README.md

 # About ekknod
 Writing anti-cheats / cheats as a hobby, more of proof of concept / researching.
-I'm sharing my knowledge to provide projects for anti-cheats / cheaters.
 These projects can be used as learning / pen-test material. trying to reduce "reinvent the wheel".